isomerpages/moe-bendemeersec/_resources/MOE FAS Application.md

 ---
 #### MOE Financial Assistance Scheme (FAS)

 The 2024 MOE Financial Assistance Scheme (FAS) is now accepting applications.
 Obtain the latest form from our school’s General Office or download [here](/files/Forparents/Moefas/2024_MOE_FAS_ApplicationForm.pdf).
+Parents can submit your application using the MOE FAS e-application form (<a target="_blank" href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a>).
+Additionally, you can use Parents Gateway &gt; Services &gt; Financial Assistance to access the eFAS application.

 For more information on the MOE Financial Assistance Scheme (FAS), please refer to the MOE website <a target="_blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a>.

 To help us process your applications promptly, please submit the completed 2024 MOE FAS application forms with the required documents to the school’s General Office by **15 December 2023**.

-To access MOE FAS e-application Form (e-FAS), please click on the link <a target="_blank" href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a>

-You may also log in to Parents Gateway &gt; Services &gt; Financial Assistance to access the eFAS application.

 Resources: